brandonlavello/hyperdeck-disk-formatter/README.md

-# Creating a README file with the content provided earlier.
-readme_content = """
 # HyperDeck Formatter and File Runner

 This repository provides scripts to format HyperDeck media and automate file execution tasks.
 It includes two key scripts: `format_hyperdecks.py` for managing HyperDeck devices and `run_file.sh` for executing automated shell commands.